 Beyond Reality

-My photographic operations go beyond the simple and direct relation to reality, made possible through the photographic medium.
+My artistic operations go beyond the simple and direct relation to reality.
 I stratify and cross reality with the imaginary and highlight the relation between the self and the space.
 It is not only to re-read or to re-define space, but to understand, interpret and bring into shape even the smallest detail.
-It is like housing parts of a whole in an image or establishing the unity of time within the disorders of history.
-Sometimes my works seem to melt into their hosting space and become constitutive part of it, even emphasising it.
-The works do not superpose the architecture, but arrive at an integration up to the limits of the most radical mimesis.
-My photographic operations can be defined as an authentic camouflage for the real.
-They invariably depart from their roots in order to bring the power of illusion into being.
+Sometimes my works seem to melt into their hosting space and become constitutive part of it, even emphasizing it.
+These works do not superpose the reality, but arrive at an integration up to the limits of the most radical mimesis.

 Giancarlo Lamonaca